This page is for a previous semester (Fall 2023). Please visit this page to select a more recent semester to find updated details.

 – For many of the EN1 sections, there are a few reserved seats for A&S students who are interested in doing an internal transfer into SoE.
 If you have questions or need additional information, please reach out to the Liberal Arts to Engineering Internal Transfer Advisor.

 – If you get on the waitlist for one EN1 section, you can still sign up for another (open) section, and be automatically swapped if you get off the waitlist.
 This is called a “Future Swap” (Add then Drop) and requires careful implementation in SIS.
 Follow these instructions to do this properly.
-A mistake will lose your spot on the waitlist.
+Note that a mistake will lose your spot on the waitlist!

-Section 01: Intro to Renewable Energy (Thomas Vandervelde, Electrical/Computer)
+Section 01: Intro to Renewable Energy (Thomas Vandervelde, ECE)

-Section 03: Engineering for the Customer (Eli Cushner, Engineering Management)
+Section 03: Engineering for the Customer (Eli Cushner, Gordon Institute of Engineering Management)

-Section 04: The Craft of Computer Science Research (Soha Hassoun, Computer Science)
+Section 04: The Craft of Computer Science Research (Soha Hassoun, CS)

-Section 10: Engineering in the Kitchen (Steven Bell, Electrical/Computer)
+Section 10: Engineering in the Kitchen (Steven Bell, ECE)

-Section 13: Impact of Self-Driving Cars (Hal Miller-Jacobs and James Intriligator, Mechanical/Human Factors)
+Section 13: Impact of Self-Driving Cars (Harold Miller-Jacobs and James Intriligator, ME/HF)

-Section 16: Bridges for Resilient Cities (Betsy Kirtland, Civil/Environmental)
+Section 16: Bridges and Resilient Cities (Betsy Kirtland, CEE)

-Section 17: Frontiers in Reproductive Health Engineering (Juan Gnecco, Biomedical)
+Section 17: Frontiers in Reproductive Health Engineering (Juan Gnecco, BME)

 Section 01: Intro to Renewable Energy